CCrocilla/quiz-for-fun/README.md

 ## **Features**
 - ### *__Structure__*:
-The page has been structured in an easy and user-friendly way with 2 different pages.
+The Website is composed of 5 different pages.
+Each of these page has been structured in a simple, easy and user-friendly way.
 The Structure of the website and the components used are listed below:

 - ### *__Home Page__*:
 #### The Home Page shows the logo of the website on the top center of the page and a navigation bar on the top right.